-Gan Hachagigot Project is a community-engaged public art and education project at the Arnstein Jewish Community Center (AJCC) in Knoxville, launching in Fall 2025 with partial grant support.
-The project will transform outdated landscaping into a welcoming outdoor space featuring a rotating exhibition platform, a sculptural swing, and a garden of plants tied to Jewish cultural traditions.
+Chagigah Shel Gina Project (Garden of Celebrations in Hebrew) is a community-engaged public art and education project at the Arnstein Jewish Community Center (AJCC) in Knoxville, launching in Fall 2025 with partial grant support.
+The project will transform outdated landscaping into a welcoming outdoor space featuring a sculptural swing and a garden of plants tied to Jewish cultural traditions.

-Artists Emily Moorhead-Wallace and J Taylor Wallace will lead site preparation and construction of a durable plinth for exhibitions and performances.
-Alongside science educator Toostie Jablonski, they will host two free public workshops: one focused on transforming community drawings into sculpture, and another on sustainable gardening and natural playscape design.
+Artists Emily Moorhead-Wallace and J Taylor Wallace will lead site preparation, design, and construction of a play sculpture made with cut silhouettes from community drawing workshops with AJCC.
+Alongside science educator Toostie Jablonski, they will host two free public workshops: one focused on transforming community drawings into the sculpture, and another on sustainable gardening and natural playscape design.

 All programs are free, inclusive, and widely promoted to ensure equitable participation.
 The resulting garden and exhibition area will provide lasting space for cultural celebration, creative expression, and community connection.